-Unless otherwise directed, the persons named in the accompanying form of proxy intend to vote all proxies received by them in favor of (i) the election of the nominees to the Board named herein, and (ii) the ratification of the selection of independent accountants.
+Unless otherwise directed, the persons named in the accompanying form of proxy intend to vote all proxies received by them in favor of (i) the election of the nominees to the Board named herein, (ii) the ratification of the selection of independent accountants, (iii) approval of the Company's 1973 Plan, as amended, and (iv) reapproval of the Company's Senior Executive Plan.
 All proxies will be voted as specified.